Grief Counseling

 The Potential of What Could Be

-I want to provide you with a safe, welcoming space to help you craft a positive personal narrative.
+At Coltharp Counseling, I want to provide you with a safe, welcoming space to help you craft a positive personal narrative.
 My professional training and expertise can provide you with the tools and resources to help you rediscover yourself.
 I can help you feel whole again.
-I can teach you how to honor your past, and help you feel hopeful and optimistic about your future once more.
+I can teach you how to honor your past and help you feel hopeful about your future once more.

 Previous